 Shaking it had increased the throbbing pain in his temples.
 No. The drink must have been stronger than I thought.

 Shame washed over him for not watching how much he had drunk.
-He would have to start trying to infect people with the plague again.
+He would start infecting people with the plague again, a lot of people.
 News that the sickness had reemerged once the witch

 left the city would help prevent her success in other cities.
 He stood looking out the window.
 His failure to infect more people and his inability to find the dwarf had caused him to

 start drinking.
-Perhaps I’ve gone about it all wrong.
-Maybe I should infect new arrivals.
-The witch couldn’t possibly make people she’s never seen resistant to the
+I’ve gone about it all wrong.
+I should have infected new arrivals.
+The witch couldn’t possibly have made people she’s never seen resistant to the

 sickness.
 I’ll go to the docks and see what ships have come in since the quarantine was lifted.
 If I can’t restart the plague my claim that Brother Knobu lied about the warrior being